AviatrixSystems/Docs/HowTos/S2C_GW_IOS.rst

 =================================================
-Site2Cloud (Aviatrix Gateway -- Cisco IOS Router)
+Aviatrix Gateway to Cisco IOS Router
 =================================================

 This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Cisco IOS router.